 - 1. The facility must complete an MDS for skilled services provided to a member during a SNF Part A stay. - 2.
-The member must also have been transferred to a participating SNF within 30 days after discharge from the hospital, unless the exception in §20.2.2 Exceptions to Eligibility Rule for Persons Who Have ESRD applies. - 3.
-The member must require SNF care for a condition that was treated during the qualifying hospital stay, or for a condition that arose while in the SNF for treatment of a condition for which said member was previously treated in the hospital. - 4.
-Skilled nursing services or skilled rehabilitation services (or a combination of these services) must be needed and provided on a "daily basis", i.e., on essentially a 7-days-a-week basis (see 30.6). - 5.
-If skilled therapy services are provided less than 5 days a week, the "daily" requirement would not be met (see 30.6). - 6.
-The member \\refuses skilled therapy services. - 7.
-The services are not considered, under accepted standards of medical practice, to be for the member's condition. - 8.
-The services are not reasonable and necessary (i.e., specific and effective) for the treatment of the member's condition, illness, or injury, i.e., the individual's particular medical needs, including the amount, frequency, and duration of the services. - 9.
-There must be specific evidence that daily skilled nursing or skilled rehabilitation services are required and received if: - The primary service needed is oral medication; or

-- The patient is capable of independent ambulation, dressing, feeding, and hygiene. - 10.
-As a practical matter, considering economy and efficiency, the daily skilled services can be provided only on an inpatient basis in a SNF (See §30.7). - 11.
+Skilled nursing services or skilled rehabilitation services (or a combination of these services) must be needed and provided on a "daily basis", i.e., on essentially a 7-days-a-week basis (see 30.6). - 3.
+If skilled therapy services are provided less than 5 days a week, the "daily" requirement would not be met (see 30.6). - 4.
+The member \\refuses skilled therapy services. - 5.
+The services are not considered, under accepted standards of medical practice, to be for the member's condition. - 6.
+The services are not reasonable and necessary (i.e., specific and effective) for the treatment of the member's condition, illness, or injury, i.e., the individual's particular medical needs, including the amount, frequency, and duration of the services. - 7.
+There must be specific evidence that daily skilled nursing or skilled rehabilitation services are required and received if: - The primary service needed is oral medication; or - The patient is capable of independent ambulation, dressing, feeding, and hygiene. - 8.
+As a practical matter, considering economy and efficiency, the daily skilled services can be provided only on an inpatient basis in a SNF (See §30.7). - 9.
 Skilled services shall be limited to 100 days per benefit period.
 In the infrequent situation where the patient has been discharged from the hospital to his or her home more than 60 days before he or she is ready to begin a course of deferred care in a SNF, a new spell of illness begins with the day the beneficiary enters the SNF thereby generating another 100 days of extended care benefits (see Pub.
 100-01, Medicare General Information, Eligibility, and Entitlement Manual, Chapter 3, section 10.4.1).
-Another qualifying hospital stay would not be required, providing the care furnished is clearly related to a hospital stay in the previous spell of illness and represents care for which the need was predicted at the time of discharge from such hospital stay. - 12.
-A service is not considered a skilled nursing service merely because it is performed by or under the direct supervision of a nurse.
+Another qualifying hospital stay would not be required, providing the care furnished is clearly related to a hospital stay in the previous spell of illness and represents care for which the need was predicted at the time of discharge from such hospital stay.

+10. A service is not considered a skilled nursing service merely because it is performed by or under the direct supervision of a nurse.
 If a service can be safely and effectively performed (or self-administered) by an unskilled person, the service cannot be regarded as a skilled nursing service although a nurse actually provides the service.
 Similarly, the unavailability of a competent person to provide a nonskilled service, regardless of the importance of the service to the patient, does not make it a skilled service when a nurse provides the service.